corred/LogScreenshot/README.md

 1) Download the LogScreenshot\windows folder from the repository. screenCapture.exe - this is a console application for taking screenshots, compiled from this bat file: https://github.com/npocmaka/batch.scripts/blob/master/hybrids/.net/c/screenCapture.bat
 2) Save the Log Screenshot folder either locally on the user's computer or in a shared folder on the server.
-3) change in LogScreenshot.bat:
-workPath - The working folder where LogScreenshot is located savePath - where screenshots and logs will be placed
+3) Change in LogScreenshot.bat: workPath - The working folder where LogScreenshot is located, savePath - where screenshots and logs will be placed.
 4) Create a shortcut for LogScreenshot.bat.
 The shortcut should point to the working folder, with the window mode set to Minimized.
 You can add hotkeys.
 Place it in the Start menu.